 How the Program Works

 CHA’s Housing Choice Voucher (HCV) Program allows low-income families to rent quality housing in the private market via federal funds provided by the U.S. Department of Housing and Urban Development (HUD).
 Through the HCV Program, CHA pays a portion of eligible families’ rent each month directly to the landlord.
 Families can use their vouchers to rent a house or apartment in the private market throughout the city of Chicago.
 Because there are more families who need rental assistance than there are funds available, CHA uses a waiting list to administer the program to eligible families.
-The following steps summarize the process to become a HCV family:
+Names are selected from the waiting list randomly using a lottery process.
+Once selected the following steps summarize the process to become a HCV family:

 - Apply and interview